 I almost lost my job and my mind because of a 12-year-old named James*.
 Let me preface this story by saying that our work is full of Cinderella stories.
 This is not one of them.
 We need to remember that Cinderella struggled before she became a princess; progress takes time and doesn’t look the same for everyone.

-In the days before this meeting, there were several interactions between James and myself.
+In the days before this meeting, there were several interactions between James and me.
 One day, James had come to class angry.
-He wasn’t doing his work and took that opportunity to act out, and for some reason, it seemed like he released all his anger and pent up energy on me.
+He wasn’t doing his work and took that opportunity to act out.
+For some reason, it seemed like he released all his anger and pent-up energy on me.

 Looking back, I felt all-around terrible that day.
 The kids were too loud, the lights were too bright, every little thing was getting on my nerves.
 I was already frustrated.
 We all have bad days, even those of us with a positive, can-do attitude.
 Then James came into class challenging me, and that is what tipped me over the edge.
 As I was trying to get the class to calm down, focus and do their work, James cursed at me in front of the whole class.

 I lost my cool.
 Usually, I was able to let it go – to redirect him calmly and move on.
 But I couldn’t take it anymore.
 All my frustration of the day had come to a boiling point, so I yelled back.
 I was so angry I don’t even remember what I said.
 Immediately, I knew I had gone too far.
 All of the things I wanted to share to relate with him were running through my head as I was replaying the scenario.

 The next day, I came to school fully expecting to be fired.
 Instead of being fired, I was invited to a meeting with James and all of these adults who cared about him.
 In the meeting, I was able to see James in a new light.
 I realized he’s just a kid, and he reacted like a kid.